Linknest/collectionfeeds/readme.md

 #### ✅ [Styleguides collection RSS feed](https://linknest.cc/urban/styleguides/rssfeed)

+## Notes and usage

+For use on Linknest but I'm sure you can fit this in your project aswell, or just pick pieces you want/like.

+Usage:

+1. ``composer install``
+2. Install the plugin in wp-admin

 ## Linknest?

 Linknest is a simple bookmarking service.
 Visual bookmarking made simple.
 (It's free [to use](https://linknest.cc/login/?q=/login&action=register))